VIAME/VIAME/doc/build_and_install_guide.rst

 If using VIAME_ENABLE_PYTHON, you also may need to install python2.7, python2.7-dev, and numpy, e.g.:

-`sudo pip install numpy`
+`sudo apt-get install python2.7 python2.7-dev && sudo pip install numpy`

 Install CMAKE
 =============

-Depending on the OS, the version of cmake you get with apt/yum is often too old to use for Viame (you currently need at least CMake 3.3) so you may need to do a manual install.
+Depending on the OS, the version of cmake you get with apt/yum is often too old to use for VIAME (you currently need at least CMake 3.3) so you may need to do a manual install.
 Go to the cmake website, `https://cmake.org/download`, and download the appropriate binary distribution (for Ubuntu, this would be something like cmake-3.6.1-Linux-x86_64.sh, depending on version).
-Download the source code, cmake-3.6.1.tar.gz (or just download and use the installer for windows).
+Alternatively, download the source code, e.g. cmake-3.6.1.tar.gz, and build the binaries from source.
 To untar and build the source, use the following set of commands.
 Keep in mind that if you're not using version 3.6.1, you'll need to update the version number in the below to match your downloaded version.

 `cd ~/Downloads`